Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 Ten Commandments on Sapphire Stones

-In revelations borrowed from an online article written by David Asscherick titled "The Blue Stone," the author shows how the Scriptures reveal the likelihood of the sapphire commandment stones.
+In an online article by David Asscherick titled "The Blue Stone," the author shows how the Scriptures reveal the likelihood of the sapphire commandment stones.
 He builds his case using Exodus chapter 24.

 — Exodus 24:9-10,12

-The literal translation of "I will give you tablets of stone" should read "I will give you tablets of the stone," "the" implying a particular stone, not random rock from the mount.
+The literal translation of "I will give you tablets of stone" should read "I will give you tablets of the stone," "the" implying a particular stone, not a random rock from the mount.
 The Scripture suggests that the stones were obtained from the paved sapphire that was like the heavens in clarity.

-Ezekiel even twice envisions this as coming from God's very throne in his cryptic like experience in Gods presence.
+Ezekiel twice envisions this as coming from God's very throne in his cryptic experience in God's presence.

 — Ezekiel 1:26